kwalczak80/Speedy-cars/README.md

 [View the live project here.](https://speedy-cars.herokuapp.com/)

 This full-stack framework project was built using Django, PostgreSQL, Python, HTML, CSS, and JavaScript.
 The Speedy Cars website is designed to display cars for sale to customers and allow them to book, edit or cancel test drives.
 The website also provides an option to find a car with specific search criteria.
-The business owner can also easily manage the cars stock from the administration panel.
+The business owner can also easily manage the car stock from the administration panel.

 ![Responsiveness](docs/images/responsiveness/responsiveness.JPG)